trek-view/basecamp/_posts/2020-08-07-trek-pack-pro.md

 **We think so!**

-There are some very secret places in the globe.
+There are some very secret places around the globe.

 Area 51 (even if everyone knows where it is).
 Google X Labs, where Google creates things of the future.
 Apple has a very very secret lab for new devices they're developing.